Contents

 "I feel like I'm bragging about my solution"

 Frame it as sharing your learnings and expertise.
-You're not selling — you're transferring knowledge that could help them solve their problems.
+You're not selling.
+You're transferring knowledge that could help them solve their problems.

 "I get stuck in technical details"